Life on campus

 What to do in your first week

-- Make sure you know where your classes are - download the Herts Mobile app for an interactive map - mobile.herts.ac.uk
+- Make sure you know where your classes are - download the Herts Mobile app for an interactive map and wayfinding

-- Understand your bills - search council tax exemption on gov.uk
+- Understand your bills - read up on council tax exemption

 - Find out more about the Sports Teams at the University via the Athletic Union (Herts Squad)

-- Visit the Students' Union to find out about joining societies
+- Check out the Students' Union to find out about joining societies

-- If you are living on campus, then check in to your new room; if you have any queries with your accommodation contact the International Office or the Accommodation team - email@example.com, firstname.lastname@example.org
+- If you are living on campus, then check in to your new room; if you have any queries with your accommodation email the Accommodation team.

-Download a PDF copy of the maps of our campuses that you print out and bring with you on your travels.
+Download a PDF copy of the maps (PDF - 0.66 Mb) of our campuses that you print out and bring with you on your travels.

 College Lane is home to our science and creative arts subject areas.
-The following schools are located on this campus: School of Physics, Engineering and Computer Science, School of Life and Medical Science, School of Health and Social Work, and School of Creative Arts.
+The following Schools of Study are located on this campus: School of Physics, Engineering and Computer Science, School of Life and Medical Science (except Sport), School of Health and Social Work, and School of Creative Arts.

-In addition, this is home to many of our student services, as well as our International Foundation College.
+In addition, this is home to many of our student services, as well as our International Foundation College HIC.

 1. Film, Music and Media Building